forcedotcom/ConnectApiHelper/README.md

 If you need to use API version 31.0 or earlier, be sure to use the ConnectApiHelper class that's contained in the `v31AndEarlier` directory.

 If you need to use API versions 32.0, 33.0, or 34.0, use the one that's in the `v32-v34` directory.
 These API versions do not support rich text segments.

+If you need to use API version 35.0, use the one that's in the `v35` directory.